Naadodigal: Plot

 The trio then goes to a tea stall, where they overhear another man trying to group people to help his friend's love, and they volunteer.

-Cast

-As per the film's opening credits:

 Production

 Samuthirakani approached Jai to play one of the lead roles, while the duo worked together on Subramaniapuram (2008).
 The actor, however, opted to work on different projects at the time.
+Abhinaya made her Tamil debut with this film.
+Being hearing and speech impaired, her voice was dubbed.

 Soundtrack

-The film score and soundtrack for Naadodigal was composed by Sundar C Babu.
-The song "Sambho Siva Sambho" was later used in the Telugu and Hindi remakes, and also in the Kannada remake film with a little modifications.